Akshatcodegenics/EmptyCup/README.md

-# DesignPro - Designer Portfolio Platform
+# EmptyCup - Designer Portfolio Platform

 A modern web application for browsing and connecting with talented designers, built with React, TypeScript, and Tailwind CSS.